dim37/uno.extensions/doc/Overview/Mvux/Overview.md

 }
 ```

-The `CurrentWeather` property returns a feed (`IFeed`) of `WeatherInfo` entities (for those familiar with [Reactive](https://reactivex.io/) this is similar in many ways to an `IObservable`).
+The `CurrentWeather` property returns a feed (`IFeed`) of `WeatherInfo` entities (for those familiar with [Reactive](https://reactivex.io/) this is similar to an `IObservable`).
 When the `CurrentWeather` property is accessed, an `IFeed` is created via the `Feed.Async` factory method, which will asynchronously call the `GetCurrentWeather` service.

+Feeds are covered in more detail in the [Feeds](xref:Overview.Mvux.Feeds) documentation.

 ### View

-The **View** is the UI, which can be written in XAML, C#, or a combination of the two, in the same way that you would if you were using another design pattern.
+The **View** is the UI, which can be written in XAML, C#, or a combination of the two.
 For example, the following can be used to data bind the `Text` property of a `TextBlock` to the `CurrentWeather.Temperature` property.

 ```xml
 <Page x:Class="WeatherApp.MainPage"